Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - compendium: a short but complete account of a particular subject, esp. in the form of a book.
 - arbiter: someone who makes a judgment, solves an argument, or decides what will be done.
 - solipsism: the belief that only your own experiences and existence can be known.
+- bulwark: something that protects you from dangerous or unpleasant situations.
+- stipulate: to say exactly how something must be or must be done.
+- corollary: something that results from something else.